 In February, currently scheduled for Feb.
 27, author Nelson Harris, who has published numerous books on the Roanoke region, will discuss his new book about Bent Mountain and Poages Mill, Cave Spring and Starkey areas in Roanoke County.
 The book includes vintage images of businesses, churches, stores, farms, civic events, schools, orchards and rural life.
 Harris is the pastor at Heights Community Church in Grandin Village, a former Roanoke City mayor and a past president of the Historical Society of Western Virginia.

-Lectures are traditionally on the fourth Tuesday of a month, although Beth Harris is speaking on a Wednesday.
-All lectures begin at 7 p.m. at Christ Lutheran Church, Grandin and Brandon avenues, Roanoke.
+All lectures begin at 7 p.m. at Christ Lutheran.
 Admission is free for members of the Historical Society and $5 for non-members.
 Light refreshments are served.